john-cd/rust_howto/bk/src/categories/development-tools_testing/fuzzing.md

 ## Target Definition: (Essential)

-You'll need to define a fuzz target—a function in your code that the fuzzer will call with different inputs.
+You'll need to define a fuzz target - a function in your code that the fuzzer will call with different inputs.
 This is a crucial step in setting up fuzzing.

 ## Corpus Management: (Important for effective fuzzing)